joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 After the Left entry was changed from -1444 to 684.
 IMS became visible again as a published application and on the Full Desktop.

-_Note: Instead of the registry, some applications may have configuration files stored in the user's AppData folders._
+_Note: Some applications may have configuration files stored in the user's AppData folders instead of the registry._